Blame Game

 "Blame Game" is a song by American hip-hop recording artist Kanye West from his fifth studio album, My Beautiful Dark Twisted Fantasy (2010).
-The song features recording artist John Legend and was produced by West, Justin Franks, and Mike Dean.
+The song features recording artist John Legend and was produced by West, DJ Frank E, and Mike Dean.
 The song features a hip hop skit provided by comedian Chris Rock.
 It uses the piano composition "Avril 14th" by Aphex Twin.
 Lyrically, the song contains West's thoughts on past break-ups and explores themes of unrequited love, heartbreak, and spousal abuse.
 Midway through the song, Rock delivers an extended monologue as the new boyfriend of West's past lover.

 Critics were generally complimentary and praised Legend's vocal delivery.
 The appearance by Rock was widely noted as a surprising element of the song and received mixed criticism, though some critics described it as a highlight.
 It charted on the South Korean Gaon Chart at position 81.
 West and Legend performed "Blame Game" together on Vevo Presents GOOD Music at SXSW.
 The song was featured in West's 2010 short film Runaway.
-West planned to produce a music video for the song featuring Amber Rose but she declined the offer of appearing and West scrapped the video.
+West planned to produce a music video for the song featuring Amber Rose but she declined and West scrapped the video.